 Applicant type: Nonprofit

-The Rocky Mountain Power Foundation and Pacific Power Foundation are part of the PacifiCorp Foundation, one of the largest utility-endowed foundations in the United States.
-The foundation was created in 1988 by PacifiCorp, an electric utility serving 1.9 million customers in six Western states as Rocky Mountain Power (Utah, Wyoming and Idaho) and Pacific Power (Oregon, Washington and California).
-The foundation’s mission, through charitable investments, is to support the growth and vitality of the communities served by Rocky Mountain Power and Pacific Power.
+The Pacific Power Foundation is part of the PacifiCorp Foundation, one of the largest utility-endowed foundations in the United States.
+The foundation was created in 1988 by PacifiCorp, an electric utility serving 1.9 million customers in six Western states as Pacific Power (Oregon, Washington and California) and Rocky Mountain Power (Utah, Wyoming and Idaho).
+The foundation’s mission, through charitable investments, is to support the growth and vitality of the communities served by Pacific Power and Rocky Mountain Power.

 Apply for a Grant

 Arts and culture organizations dedicated to performing arts, visual arts, historic preservation, cross-cultural education and related (due September 15).
 Includes theaters, dance groups, orchestras, operas, museums, arts councils, cultural centers, halls of fame, heritage foundations and nonacademic libraries

 The foundation allocates grants that best serve community interests.
 Grants generally are less than $10,000 with most between $2,000 and $5,000.

 You can learn more about this opportunity by visiting the funder's website.